ava-labs/avalanchejs/README.md

 # AvalancheJS - The Avalanche Platform JavaScript Library

+## Deprecation of avalancheJS

-## Deprecated: This project is being deprecated.
-For the latest version please use @avalabs/avalanchejs
+The npm package `https://www.npmjs.com/package/avalanche` is being deprecated.
+For the latest version please use @avalabs/avalanchejs.
+We will no longer support the avalanche npm package.

 ## Overview